Azure/AZNFS-mount/README.md

 ## Usage Instructions

-- After installing the aznfs package, user can mount the NFSv3 share using below command:
+- After installing the AZNFS package, user can mount the NFSv3 share using below command:
 	```
 	sudo mount -t aznfs -o vers=3,proto=tcp <account-name>.blob.core.windows.net:/<account-name>/<container-name> /mountpoint
 	```
 - User can mount the same _/account/continer_ to multiple mountpoints which will create multiple connections from the same machine.
-This improves the performance since user has multiple connecitons now.
+This improves the performance since user has multiple connecitons to run IOps.
 - User can set `AZNFS_IP_PREFIXES` env variable to set IP prefix in range which is not in use by the machine.
 User can set IP prefix with either 2 or 3 octets. `f.e.
 10.100 10.100.100 172.16 172.16.100 192.168 192.168.100`
   ```
   export AZNFS_IP_PREFIXES="172.16.105"
   ```
-- Logs generated from this package will be in `/opt/microsoft/aznfs/aznfs.log`.
+- Logs generated from AZNFS will be in `/opt/microsoft/aznfs/aznfs.log`.

 ## Limitations